1. What is the difference between Informatica Powercenter and Informatica Cloud?

 A Replication task comes with a built-in incremental processing mechanism.
 In Synchronization task user needs to handle the incremental data processing.

-6. Where does the metadata gets stored in Informatica Cloud (IICS)?
+6. Where does the metadata of tasks gets stored in Informatica Cloud (IICS)?

 All the metadata gets stored in the Informatica Cloud repository.
 Unlike Powercenter, all the information in Informatica Cloud is stored on the server maintained by the Informatica and the user does not have access to the repository database.
 Hence, it is not possible to use any SQL query on metadata tables to retrieve the information like in Informatica Powercenter.